 6. Pull all compliance efforts together and make sure security policies are in place.

-In April of this year, PCI-DSS released a new version, 3.2.
+In 2016, PCI-DSS released a new version, 3.2.
 This version was released to bring PCI-DSS up to date in terms of the new threats from mobile and Cloud computing.
 Version 3.2 also has a number of supply chain-related requirements, such as:

 “12.3.9 Activation of remote-access technologies for vendors and business partners only when needed by vendors and business partners, with immediate deactivation after use”